heyburns/hevc-shrinker/README.md

 ## Assumptions About the User's System

 - **Operating Environment:** The script is intended for use in Git Bash on Windows.
+If you want to run it on a *nix system, it may require some path modifications.
+Qaac and AVS will need to run in a wine environment, or you can modify the script to use ffmpeg's built-in AAC encoder.
+If you're running *nix, I assume you know how to do these things.
 - **Executable PATH:** The following binaries must be in your system's PATH:
   - `ffmpeg` and `ffprobe` (with Avisynth+ support, as provided by Media Autobuild Suite)
   - `sqlite3`